 The converse also holds: every computably enumerable language is type 0.
 This is not proved in this lecture course; a proof can be found as Theorem 4.4 (p.
-37) in Salomaa's textbook, 18 formulated in terms of Turing machines rather than register machines.
+37) in Salomaa's textbook,18 formulated in terms of Turing machines rather than register machines.

 We shall give a sketch of the construction that does not require to know precisely what a Turing machine is (cf. p.
-71 in § 4.10).
+68 in § 4.5).
 Turing machines are more convenient for the technical details which are suppressed here since their actions are entirely local: the head of the machine sits somewhere on the tape and it can only make modifications in the cell where it sits.
-The machine will start in a starting Turing configuration in the start state and it will terminate in a configuration in the halt state q_H .
-Suppose a set X is computably enumerable, i.e., its pseudo-characteristic function ψ_X is computable by a Turing machine, i.e., if we start from $q_S \square w \square$ and $w \in X$, then it will halt and the final configuration will be $q_H \square a \square$.
+The machine will start in a starting Turing configuration in the start state and it will terminate in a configuration in the halt state $q{\rm H}$.
+Suppose a set X is computably enumerable, i.e., its pseudo-characteristic function ψ_X is computable by a Turing machine, i.e., if we start from $q{\rm S} \Box w \Box$ and $w \in X$, then it will halt and the final configuration will be $q{\rm H} \Box a \Box$.

-We construct a grammar whose strings correspond to the Turing configurations that the machine runs through in its computation; the rewrite rules correspond to the reversed computation steps that the Turing machine performs, i.e., $\alpha \to \beta$ if β is (part of) a Turing configuration that will be modified to α by the Turing program computing ψ_X ; we have additional rewrite rules that take a starting Turing configuration and modify it so that only the input word of the starting configuration remains; the start symbol S of the grammar generates the halting Turing configuration (i.e., $q_H \square a \square$) which is independent of w.
+We construct a grammar whose strings correspond to the Turing configurations that the machine runs through in its computation; the rewrite rules correspond to the reversed computation steps that the Turing machine performs, i.e., $\alpha \to \beta$ if β is (part of) a Turing configuration that will be modified to α by the Turing program computing ψ_X ; we have additional rewrite rules that take a starting Turing configuration and modify it so that only the input word of the starting configuration remains; the start symbol S of the grammar generates the halting Turing configuration (i.e., $q_H \Box a \Box$) which is independent of w.
 The grammar will then produce all possible Turing configuration paths that could have resulted in this halting configuration; if (and only if) it generates a configuration in the start state, it will then be able to continue generation by removing the coding bits and producing the actual input word w that resulted in $\psi_X(w) = a$.
 Thus, a word is produced by this grammar if and only if $\psi_X(w) = a$ if and only if $w \in X$.